-POFT 2331 - Administrative Project Solutions
+POFT 2331 - Administrative Systems

 (SPRING ONLY).
-Advanced concepts of project management and office procedures integrating software applications, critical thinking, and problem-solving skills.
+Advanced concepts of project management and office procedures utilizing integration of previously learned office skills

 The Hospitality Management curriculum at Grayson College is designed to give graduates the skills and knowledge needed for a variety of entry positions and careers in the vast hospitality industry.
 These careers can vary into several fields such as hotels, restaurants, resorts, cruise ships, nursing homes, and assisted living complexes; and positions can range from a supervisors, line mangers, managers, sales personnel, human resources, and other related positions.